-The Company accounts for employee equity-based compensation in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic ("ASC") 718, Compensation - Stock Compensation.
-ASC 718 requires all equity-based awards to employees and non-employee directors to be recognized as expense in the statement of operations based on the grant date fair value of the common and incentive unit, unit option, restricted stock and stock option awards.
-Equity-based awards vest over a four-year period.
-Generally, onboarding equity-based awards vest with the first 25% vesting following 12 months of employment or service and the remaining vesting in equal monthly installments over the following 36 months.
-Certain awards are subject to performance conditions and/or market conditions.
+The Company accounts for employee equity-based compensation in accordance with ASC 718, Compensation - Stock Compensation, which requires all equity-based awards to employees and non-employee directors be recognized as expense in the statement of operations based on the grant date fair value of the awards.
+The Company's equity-based awards generally vest over three or four years.